preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/publish-the-approval-workflow/index.rst

 When you click "Send", a task is created for the approver, and an e-mail is sent, with a link to the draft process.

-**General note**: For a user to be able to receive e-mails, the acccount must be e-mail enabled.
+**General note**: For a user to be able to receive emails, the acccount must be email enabled.

 The task can look like this: